 This is probably the most important component to consider if you have submitted your application and are now in a holding pattern.
 We have seen applicants too many times flub their contact to an admissions department because the only reason they are connecting is to put their own mind at ease.
 Calling, visiting, hanging out at the parking garage at their cars (true story, in this case it was MY CAR), etc. just because you have not heard from the law school in a month and you are FREAKING OUT is a horrible reason to be/stay in touch.
 If the anxiety is killing you, call me.
 Or, you know, call any of these people other than me. :) But in calling a law school because you are anxious there is zero value added.
 Calling and saying “just checking” isn’t going to speed up the process and it certainly isn’t going to sprinkle your application with magical pixie dust that will make you go from a “high waitlist” to an “admit.”
 On the flip side, it might make you go from an “admit” to a “high waitlist” if your anxiety starts to freak others out (incidentally this happens all the time in post-OCI, so be very wary here).

 I would guess that roughly 75% of calls and email fall into the above category.
+They are manufactored simply to put the applicants mind at ease, there is no real purpose.
 So do yourself a favor and never fall into that 75% trap.
 But, what about the other 25%?
 When should you email or call?
 It gets pretty easy here, and I can just list them.